 Now, back to your breaker.
 If you your swamp cooler is a large unit, like a whole-home model, you should have a breaker for it all by its lonesome inside your electrical panel or on its own near the unit itself.

 All you have to do with it is make sure the breaker isn’t tripped and has power.
 If the breaker is tripped, reset it and test your swamp cooler.
-A tripped breaker can happen for any number of reasons, ranging from power surges to electrical issues independent of anything the swamp cooler may be doing (like damaged or burned wires, water intrusion, electrical short, etc).

 If your swamp cooler’s breaker is tripping every time you start or run your cooler, it’s recommended you call an electrician, unless you’re comfortable doing some electrical investigative work on your own.